Ratcliffe Cyber-Crime Fighting Bill Passes House

-WASHINGTON – Rep. John Ratcliffe’s (R-Texas) Strengthening State and Local Cyber Crime Fighting Act of 2017 (H.R.
-1616) passed the U.S. House of Representatives today.
-The bill provides state and local law enforcement with the tools and training they need to combat cybercrime and protect our communities.
+The U.S. House of Representatives passed the Strengthening State and Local Cyber Crime Fighting Act of 2015 (H.R.
+3490) today to provide state and local law enforcement with the tools they need to fight back against cyber-crime and protect our communities.
+The bill, sponsored by Rep. Ratcliffe (R-Texas), now heads to the Senate.